jmerrifield/cuke_iterations/README.md

 * Different browsers/devices (run all my tests in Chrome, Firefox, iPhone simulator etc)
 * Different platforms (run all my tests against a Windows installation, Linux, OS X etc)
 * Some types of multi-tenant scenarios (run all my tests against the Initrode deployment, the Acme deployment etc)
+* Systems which have different, configurable, modes of operation (but behave the same externally) - got a system that can optionally use MySQL, Sqlite or Oracle as the data store?

 ## Surely there's some way of doing that already?